hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/18- Terraform Provisioners.md

 ## The local-exec provisioner invokes a local executable after a resource is created.

-## This invokes a process on the machine running Terraform, not on the resource.
+## This invokes a process on the `machine running Terraform`, not on the resource.
 Basically, this provisioner is used when you want to perform some tasks onto your local machine where you have installed the terraform.